Haunted house: Selling haunted houses

 In the case Stambovsky v.
 Ackley, the Supreme Court of New York, Appellate Division, ruled in 1991 that a seller must disclose that a house has a reputation for being haunted because such a reputation may impair the value of the house:

-In Hong Kong, where superstition is prevalent, people do not want to buy houses where anything unfortunate, especially a death, has occurred.
+In Hong Kong, where superstition is prevalent, people do not want to buy houses where anything unfortunate, especially an unnatural death, has occurred.
 For homes that are thought to be haunted, the prices are usually 15–20% below market value.

 Short stories and novels

 Legends about haunted houses have long appeared in the literature.
 The earliest surviving report of a haunted house comes from a letter written by Pliny the Younger (61 – c.
 112 CE) to his patron Lucias Sura, in which he describes a haunted villa in Athens.
 Nobody would live in the house until the philosopher Athenodorus (c.
 74 BCE – 7 CE) arrived in the city.
 He was tempted by the low rent and undeterred by the house's reputation so he moved in.
 The ghost, an old man bound with chains, appeared to Athenodorus during the first night and beckoned to him.
 The apparition vanished once it reached the courtyard, and Athenodorus carefully marked the spot.
 The following morning he requested the magistrate to have the spot dug up, where the skeleton of an old man bound with chains was discovered.
 The ghost never appeared again after the skeleton was given a proper burial.

-Stories of haunted houses are also included in the Arabian Nights, as in the tale of Ali the Cairene and the Haunted House in Baghdad.
+Stories of haunted houses appear in the Arabian Nights, as in the tale of "Ali the Cairene and the Haunted House in Baghdad".
+The first gothic novel, The Castle of Otranto (1764) by Horace Walpole, is set in a haunted castle, as is "The Canterville Ghost", a humorous short story from 1887 by Oscar Wilde.

-The first gothic novel, The Castle of Otranto (1764) by Horace Walpole, is set in a haunted castle.
-One of the most prominent twentieth-century books featuring the classic ideal of a haunted house is Shirley Jackson's The Haunting of Hill House, which was the finalist for the National Book Award in 1959.
-Other notable works of fiction featuring haunted houses include Henry James's The Turn of the Screw (1897), Stephen King's The Shining (1977), and Anne Rivers Siddons' The House Next Door (1978).
+One of the most prominent twentieth-century books of the genre is the classic The Haunting of Hill House by Shirley Jackson, a finalist for the National Book Award in 1959.
+Other notable works of fiction featuring haunted houses include The Turn of the Screw (1897) by Henry James, Hell House (1971) by Richard Matheson, The Shining (1977) by Stephen King, and The House Next Door (1978) by Anne Rivers Siddons.